Stereotypes are pervasive in our society, and pop culture is no exception.

 She Has a Huge Family

-While this may be true for some families, there are lots of white families that have tons of kids, and clearly, all live in the same house.
+While this may be true for some families, there are lots of white women with big families and tons of kids, and clearly, all live in the same house.
 I met someone recently (who was white) who has TWELVE kids!
 Those people are either insane or just saintly, but they aren’t Hispanic, so they didn’t get the stereotype.